(This post is excerpted from JD’s chapter in the new book, Design Thinking: New Product Development Essentials from the PDMA.)

 After a few weeks of work, they had a first prototype that gave them the look and feel of the physical product they had in mind.
 It was hacked together using an Arduino (modular, adaptable electro-mechanical kits), quick and dirty CAD, additional development or “dev” boards, and some crude 3D-printed cases.

 The initial configuration didn’t work at first, so they switched things around and did some more testing.
+(These are the prototypes you shouldn’t be afraid to break.)
 The next prototype was a huge leap forward in terms of understanding what the real product would need to do.
 This first-round prototype was instrumental in increasing the team’s confidence that the idea was sound, and it laid a foundation for writing an initial specification document to guide the continued design and engineering of the product.

 The prototyping process is a physical manifestation of the growth mindset that informs design thinking.